AI Rules in Modern IDEs: Global and Project-Specific Configurations

 Related Articles

-Cursor rules for Java development enforcing clean code standards, Spring Boot patterns, and best practices with AI assistance for production-ready applications.
+Cursor rules for Rust development enforcing ownership patterns, type safety, async/await practices, and clean code principles with AI assistance for production-ready code.